Loaded Breakfast Skillet

-This country breakfast will fill you up, and keep you full almost all day (great for busy days on the farm).
-Composed of sausage, bacon, eggs, potatoes, and cheese, there is plenty of protein in this delicious breakfast for those hard working muscles.
+This loaded breakfast skillet will fill you up, and keep you full almost all day (great for busy days on the farm).
+Composed of sausage (traditional or ground version), bacon, eggs, potatoes, and cheese, there is plenty of protein in this delicious breakfast for those hard working muscles.

 While this can be a one pan breakfast, I find it easier to cook the bacon on a cookie sheet in the oven at 350 degrees for about 15 minutes (or longer for crispy bacon).
 While the bacon is cooking in the oven, the meat lovers skillet can be cooked on the stove in the cast iron pot (learn more about the health benefits of cooking with cast iron).
 The bacon will finish about the same time as the cowboy breakfast skillet, and can be diced and added to the breakfast skillet scramble near the end of cooking.
 The bacon grease is not needed for the recipe, however it can be used later to season your cast iron skillets (Amazon affiliate link).
 While this method is technically a two pan method, I find the ease of cooking bacon this way well worth the use of an additional pan!